Wills and Estate Planning Tailored for You

 A person who dies without a last will and testament is said to die intestate.
 In North Carolina, if you die without a will (intestate) then the laws of the State of North Carolina will determine the distribution of all the property left in your estate according to North Carolina intestate law.

 As you can imagine, the State's default plan for your property does not always match your wishes and is not always in the best interest of your loved ones, such as your spouse, children, grandchildren, or other loved ones.
-Unfortunately, after a loved one dies, many surviving spouses and adult children are unpleasantly surprised how the estate will be distributed under North Carolina intestate law.
+Unfortunately, after a loved one dies, many surviving spouses, adult children, and guardians of minor children are unpleasantly surprised how the estate will be distributed under North Carolina intestate law.

 Does my will cover all my property?